 The Blue Fin is the new entry ski.
 Anyone should be able to just jump in and paddle, very much like a plastic sit on top kayak.
 The big advantages over the plastic boats are lighter weight, a very efficient built in rudder and of course higher speed because they are much longer than most sit on tops.

-The Swordfish is probably the best ski for most competitive paddlers.
+The Swordfish is probably the best ski for many competitive paddlers.
 It feels like a top end ski but has lots of secondary stability.
 Itís a bit like having trainer wheels, not much inherent stability when level but becoming more stable when it starts to lean.

 Elite is my favourite ski in big conditions.
 It just loves big wind swell, the